 When she goes into labour, the woman will be able to contact her midwife who will meet her at Hull Women and Children’s Hospital or will come to her house if she has opted for a home birth.

-Janet Cairns, Head of Midwifery at Hull and East Yorkshire Hospitals NHS Trust, said: “During a national review, half of the women questioned said they would prefer to see the same midwife during their pregnancies.
+Janet Cairns, Head of Midwifery at Hull University Teaching Hospitals NHS Trust, said: “During a national review, half of the women questioned said they would prefer to see the same midwife during their pregnancies.

 “We want women to have a positive experience and this change will enable our team to work closely with them to offer a more personalised approach to maternity care.